Spork Press: History

-Spork is, as of 2022, a wholly other beast.
-Shuta and Joel and Jake have gone, and Siken had a stroke, and so it's just Drew sitting in their new(ish) spot off Broadway in Tucson, figuring out what the heck to do.

-What they're (he is?) doing is publishing Matt Roar's book of skate poetry My War, and the collaborative book by Felicity Fenton and Drew Burk Elegy for My Art Monster, and seeing what's what.
-What's what now.
-Does it matter whether or not you're doing things correctly?
-That's the main issue at play with Spork in 2022.
-Ought they do things correctly?
-Drew thinks no.

 At one time Spork Press was a publisher specializing in hand-made literary magazines with the occasional book release.
 It now produces a larger output of books and tapes while occasionally publishing the Spork literary magazine.

 Spork Press also produces chapbooks and novels.
 The books published include Roderick Maclean's Tropic/of/Cubicle.
 Beth Toener's A La Recherche Du Petit Pseudo-Rockstars Perdu (Split E.P.) has been released in serial form.

 In 2010 Siken and Burk decided to take a break from the regular publication of a literary magazine, choosing to instead publish issues of the journal only when they had an idea they were excited about.
 Issue 9.1 "The Middles Of Things", was the first along these new lines.
 Five authors were tasked with writing the middle of a novel, but were not allowed to write the beginning or the end; they were instructed to treat it as though they had walked into the middle of a movie, and to simply describe what they saw.
 Sharon McGill provided the illustrations for each piece, and Amelia Gray ordered the pieces, writing interstitial parts and creating a loose impression of a continuous narrative through the book.
 She chose to order the pieces from most conventional to the least.
 In the absence of the regular magazine, Spork has been publishing a chapbook series, though the term "chapbook" is applied loosely: "This here, this mixtape?
 It's a chapbook.
 This novel?
 It's a chapbook.
 Everything we do is a chapbook."
 Burk said, and that is how things are done by the publisher.
 Chapbooks have traditionally been throwaway items – Spork subverts this idea with letterpressed hardback hand-bound books, and an inattention to the rest of the things chapbooks usually are.

 Most recently, Ariana Reines' THURSDAY (Spork Press, 2012), Joyelle McSweeney's the Necropastoral (Spork Press, 2011), Lara Glenum's All Hopped Up on Fleshy Dum Dums (Spork Press, 2014) and Zach Schomburg's, From the Fjords (Spork Press, 2011) have received attention for their quirky design and the texts themselves.

 The Spork team consists of Drew Burk (Production/Editor), Andrew Shuta (Design/Production), Richard Siken (Editor), Joel Smith (Editor), Jake Levine (Editor), and others who help out.